I Know What You Did Last Summer: Filming

 Scottish director Jim Gillespie was hired to direct the film after being suggested by writer Williamson.
-Star Hewitt would later state in 2008 that Gillespie was to date her "favorite director [she's] ever worked with."
+Hewitt would later state in 2008 that Gillespie was to date her "favorite director [she's] ever worked with."
 Principal photography began on March 31, 1997, and took place over a period of ten weeks throughout the late spring-early summer of 1997.
 (Note: In his 1998 audio commentary for the film, Gillespie notes that the California-shot scenes were filmed in June 1997, and that the shoot lasted ten weeks.
 According to Adam Rockoff, principal photography commenced on March 31, 1997.)
 Approximately seven weeks of the ten-week shoot took place at night, which Gillespie says was difficult for the cast and crew, and also created commotion in primary small-town locations in which they shot.
 Gillespie devised a color scheme with cinematographer Denis Crossan which was marked by heavy blues throughout and a notable lack of bright colors.